Archyala opulenta

 Archyala opulenta is a species of moth of the family Tineidae.
-This species is endemic to New Zealand has been found in the upper Maitai Valley in Nelson as well as in Northland.
+This species is endemic to New Zealand and has been found in the upper Maitai Valley in Nelson as well as in Northland.
 The larvae of this species are associated with endemic bat species as they feed on the guano of Mystacinidae.
 The adult moths are on the wing in November.
 It is classified as "Data Deficient" under the New Zealand Threat Classification System by the Department of Conservation.

 Taxonomy

 This species was described by Alfred Philpott in 1926 from specimens collected in the upper Maitai Valley in Nelson by E. S. Gourlay in November.
-George Hudson in 1928 discussed this species as a synonym of A. terranea.
+George Hudson, in 1928 discussed this species as a synonym of A. terranea.
 However, in 1927 Philpott had shown a diagnostic difference between these two species when he illustrated the male genitalia of A. opulenta.
 The holotype specimen is held at the New Zealand Arthropod Collection.